-The hotness of the baby during sleep is a factor of suffocation and sudden death.
+The hotness of the baby during sleep is a factor in suffocation and sudden death.
 Don’t over-cover it.
 A good measure is to do it as you would cover yourself.
 A temperature between 16 and 18º C is adequate for sleeping.

 Parents are discouraged from smoking in the room where their baby sleeps, even if they ventilate it before putting them to bed.
-Smoke contains particles deposited on blankets, mattresses, curtains …, and when moved, they are released into the air.
+Smoke contains particles deposited on blankets, mattresses, and curtains …, and when moved, they are released into the air.

 For the same reason, you should not smoke in the rest of the house.
 It is also considered dangerous for the baby to sleep with pets.

 In addition to all these recommendations, if the baby sleeps in a crib, we must ensure that it complies with the European regulation UNE-E 716-1 (the EU logo must appear on the label).